 Avoid drug-food interaction: Care of Patient after BMT.

-Stay near the transplant center: Try to stay near to transplant Centre for at least one to two months to get immediate care in case of an emergency.
+Stay near the transplant center: Try to stay near the transplant Centre for at least one to two months to get immediate care in case of an emergency.

 Consult your doctor: